ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

 Updating files: 100% (4647/4647), done.
 ```

-#### Checkout CPython at specific SHA
+#### Checkout CPython with a specific SHA

 {{% notice Note %}}
-This step is optional, but please remember that you may encounter build issues unrelated to this example as the CPython mainline source code that you've just checked out is not stable.
-Therefore, we recommend that you check out SHA to avoid any unexpected issues and to ensure you are working off the same code base.
+This step is optional, but you may encounter build issues unrelated to this example if the CPython mainline source code is not stable.
+It's best to check out a specific SHA to avoid any unexpected issues and to ensure you are working off the same code base.
 {{% /notice %}}

-Use a specific CPython commit to match the sampling output in this example:
+Use a specific CPython commit to match the output for this example:

 ```console
 cd cpython
 git checkout 1ff81c0cb67215694f084e51c4d35ae53b9f5cf9
 ```
-The output will be similar to:
+The output is similar to:

 ```output
 Updating files: 100% (2774/2774), done.